-- Parents, do NOT feed your babies from plastic bottles.
+- Do not feed your babies from plastic bottles.
 Use glass bottles instead.

-- Instead of non-stick cookware, use cast iron, ceramic or stainless steel.
+- Instead of non-stick cookware, use cast iron or stainless steel.

 - Use organic, natural cosmetics.

-But if you are a pregnant woman or plan on becoming pregnant, then I think it is crucial that you do your best to avoid being exposed to these chemicals.
-It could have a dramatic effect on the future health of your baby.
+But if you are a pregnant woman or plan on becoming pregnant, consider avoiding exposure to these chemicals.
+It might have an effect on the future health of your baby.